 There are plenty of things you can do as an employer to help reduce stress at work, but here are some key initiatives:

-• Invest in mental health awareness training: this will help to break the stigma surrounding mental health in the workplace and ensure employees feel comfortable discussing any stress concerns they may have.
-With either MH Aware of MHFA training, your employees will receive the support they need to understand mental health and how to promote good mental wellbeing in the workplace.
+• Invest in Mental Health Aware training.
+This will help to break the stigma surrounding mental health in the workplace.
+It will also ensure employees feel comfortable discussing any stress concerns they may have.
+With Mental Health Aware training, employees will receive support to understand mental health and how to promote positive mental wellbeing in the workplace.

-• Encourage open communication: ensure employees feel comfortable communicating any concerns they have about their work with their line manager or another senior member of staff.
-By doing this, you can address any issues early on and prevent them from escalating into bigger problems.
+• Encourage open communication.
+Ensure employees feel comfortable communicating any concerns they have about their work with their line manager or another senior member of staff.
+By doing this, you can address any issues early on and prevent them from escalating.

-• Create a healthy workplace environment: this means ensuring the physical workplace is stigma-free, comfortable and that there are ample opportunities for socialising and for development.
-Other ways to ensure a healthy workplace environment that helps to reduce your employees’ stress levels could include encouraging employees to talk about their mental health and ensuring regular wellbeing check-ins with your staff.
+• Create a healthy workplace environment.
+This means ensuring the workplace is stigma-free, comfortable and that there are ample opportunities for socialising and for development.
+Also, include encouraging employees to talk about their mental health and ensuring regular wellbeing check-ins with your staff.

-At Great Minds At Work, we offer a range of Business Mental Health Courses that can help you to reduce stress in the workplace.
+At Great Minds At Work, we offer a range of Mental Health First Aid Courses that can help with workplace wellbeing.

-Our MHFA Aware course is a half-day awareness training session that covers all the key topics surrounding mental health, including how to spot the signs of poor mental wellbeing, how to support someone who is struggling and how to create a mentally healthy workplace.
+Our MHFA Aware course is a half-day awareness training session that covers all the key topics surrounding mental health.
+The MH aware Course ncludes how to spot the signs of poor mental wellbeing, how to support someone who is struggling and how to create a mentally healthy workplace.

 We also offer accredited MHFA training that trains employees to become Mental Health First Aiders in the workplace.
-This course covers a range of topics including anxiety, depression, stress at work and more, and provides employees with the skills and confidence to support colleagues who are struggling with their mental health.
+This course covers a range of topics including anxiety, depression and stress at work. it also provides employees with the skills and confidence to support colleagues who are struggling with their mental health.